Need support? Text “WAVES” to 741741.

 Eating Disorders in the Military: The Silent Battle

-While public discussions about military mental health often focus on PTSD or depression, eating disorders remain largely overlooked.
-The emphasis on physical fitness and weight standards in military environments can unintentionally fuel disordered eating patterns.
+While public discussions about military mental health often focus on PTSD or depression, eating disorders remain one of the most overlooked and misunderstood issues in the ranks.

 Building a Culture of Care and Connection